cillianodonnell/Gravity/_posts/2017-06-03-reviving-work.markdown

 I know that some of these problems might seem trivial to some people reading this and I think that some of them were quite simple when I look back on them too.
 However as a novice they took me quite some time to figure out exactly what was happening and to find these simple answers.
-So I'm recording the development process as it was and not how I would of liked it to have been.
+So I'm recording the development process as it was and not how I would've liked it to have been.

 [google-python-tutorial]: https://developers.google.com/edu/python/